kubemod/kubemod/README.md

 KubeMod is a universal Kubernetes resource mutator.

-It allows you to deploy to your Kubernetes cluster a set of declarative rules which will  perform targeted modifications to specific Kubernetes resources at the time those resources are being created or updated.
+It allows you to deploy to your Kubernetes cluster declarative rules which perform targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.

+Essentially, KubeMod is a [Dynamic Admission Control plugin](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#write-an-admission-webhook-server), which gives you the power of Kubernetes Mutating Webhooks without the need to develop a DAC webhook controller from scratch.

 ## Installation